snowplow-archive/spark-example-project/README.md

 ### Prepare

-First, upload the jar to S3 - if you haven't yet built the project (see above), you can grab the latest copy of the jar from this repo's [Downloads] [downloads].
+Assuming you have already assembled the jarfile (see above), now upload the jar to Amazon S3.

 Next, upload the data file [`data/hello.txt`] [hello-txt] to S3.